 The revision of product development research is a conclusion that was drawn from the data analysis result from the expert and students in the form of validated products as the basic of the revision.
 Based on the data analysis result from the validator material expert, media expert and students, it can be concluded that “Comic Learning of Selling and Buying Practice” is valid and worthy to be used as the learning media in the learning process.
 Before this media is applied in the learning process, the product of learning media was revised in advance according to the feedback and recommendation.
 The supported data can be seen in table 9.

-Table 9.
+Table 9

 Media Wealth Results

 The product results that have been validated as follows